seapovedac/paper-2022_NS1_oligomerization/README.md

 	./2.combine_data.sh > 2.combine_data.log

  - The output generated 2.total_number_curves.log will show the total number of curves per condition.
- - The output 2.curves_bad.dat will show curves with problems of sampling
+ - The output 2.curves_bad.dat will show curves with problems of sampling.

 # 3. Convert rdf to pmf